How to have an amicable no-fault divorce in England & Wales (2024)

 In England and Wales, as of the 6th of April 2022 , you can apply for a ‘no-fault’ divorce.

-This means that you don’t need to blame each other in the legal process, nor will you have had to been separated for an extended period before being able to submit your application for divorce.
+This means that you don’t need to blame each other in the legal process, nor will you have had to be separated for an extended period before being able to submit your application for divorce.

 It has removed the former ‘grounds for divorce’, meaning the only reason stated on the application is that your marriage has broken down ‘irretrievably’.